First UN ship carrying Ukraine grain sets sail for Africa - Bioreports

 Brink of famine

-The first commercial ship carrying grain, the Sierra Leone-flagged Razoni, left on August 1 and was approaching the Syrian port of Tartous on Sunday.
+The first commercial ship carrying grain, the Sierra Leone-flagged Razoni, left on August 1 and was approaching the Syrian port of Tartus on Sunday.

 In total, 16 vessels have departed from Ukraine since the July deal, according to Kyiv.